1 sport 1 place: Fontainebleau, cradle of bouldering

 escalade fontainebleau

-Every year, Fontainebleau attracts climbers from all walks of life.
-It is estimated that several hundred thousand visitors come to challenge the boulders of Fontainebleau, enjoying the natural beauty and history of the area.
-What's more, in addition to climbing, the forest is a prime location for hiking, mountain biking, nature observation and photography.
+Every year, Fontainebleau attracts climbers from all horizons.
+It is estimated that several hundred thousand visitors come to challenge the boulders of Fontainebleau, enjoying the natural beauty and history of the place.
+What's more, in addition to rock climbing, the forest is a prime location for hiking, mountain biking or nature observation and photography.
 In other words, Fontainebleau attracts a wide range of visitors!

 A success that raises environmental questions